 SCANPO’s ultimate goal is that, through widespread adoption of these principles and practices, South Carolina nonprofits will have a positive impact on their communities, remain relevant, achieve sustainability and operate with accountability, all the while preserving the trust and confidence of the public, whose continued support is critical to the sector’s vitality.

-Nonprofit members must log into the member-only side,then click here to order your free copy, additional copies and/or download the PDF for your organization’s usage.
+Nonprofit members must log into the member-only side,then click here to download the PDF for your organization’s usage.
 If you need help with username or password, contact us.
 We will be happy to help.